redasgard/path-security/README.md

 ## Origin

-This library was extracted from the [Valkra](https://github.com/asgardtech/valkra) blockchain security auditing platform, where it's been battle-tested in production handling untrusted code repositories.
+This library was extracted from the [Red Asgard](https://github.com/redasgard) security platform, where it's been battle-tested in production handling untrusted code repositories.
 The library was made standalone to benefit the broader Rust ecosystem with enterprise-grade path security.